-G4S Australia Holdings Pty Ltd operates directly through

-G4S Custodial Services Pty Ltd and G4S Integrated Services Pty Ltd as a group of
+G4S Australia Holdings Pty Ltd operates directly through G4S Custodial Services Pty Ltd and G4S Integrated Services Pty Ltd as a group of Australian companies.

-Australian companies.

-As these entities have common legal, finance, human resources and procurement functions and all operate in accordance with G4S Australia's standards, process and controls, no separate consultation was required in relation to those entities when preparing this Statement.
+As these entities have common legal, finance, human resources and procurement functions and all operate in accordance with includes 15 lower-spend categories, such as: Travel and Accommodation, Human Resource Support, Building Materials, Cleaning Services, etc.

+G4S Australia's standards, process and controls, no separate consultation was required in relation to those entities when preparing this Statement.